ToheedAli-BSCS24119/Prison_Break/README.md

 The "Prison Break" concept uses graph theory to represent a prison layout, where cells, guards, and hallways become nodes, and possible escape routes are edges.
 This model helps us simulate escape strategies by visualizing the relationships and potential movements within the prison.
 By treating the prison as a graph, we can apply algorithms to find optimal paths, avoid obstacles, or even locate safe zones.
 This graphical representation is crucial in designing and analyzing escape plans.

 # Set Theory
+Set theory allows us to group related objects, such as different groups of cells, accessible paths, or guard positions, to manage them systematically.
+In the "Prison Break" model, sets can represent cells within guard sight, possible escape routes, or even restricted zones.
+Using unions, intersections, and differences between sets, we can refine our escape plans by determining areas that are safe, unsafe, or accessible.
+This mathematical foundation helps us define clear relationships between different parts of the prison layout

 ## Sets and Elements:
 ### Location:
 1. Let 𝐿 be the set of all locations in the prison.